by Nannette Dalton

-- In the dialog box, choose Linear Burn for the Blend Mode.
+- In the dialog box, set the Blend Mode to Linear Burn.
 Click on the Color Chip, set the Hex# to 2f1708, and click OK.
 Set the Opacity to 60%, the Angle to 120°, the Distance to 9 px, the Choke to 6%, and the Size to 10 px.
+Click OK.

 Step Four: Clip Paper to the Shape